-EC backing for high-speed rail project, FDI record in 2019 and driving licences to go digital
+EC backing for high-speed rail project, FDI record and driving licences to go digital

 The EC swings its support behind the STH’s high-speed rail project with deal approval and funding, PAIH reports a record in FDI for 2019 and digital driving licences to go live in …